Reading Recovery: North America

 The Reading Recovery Council of North America, Inc. is a not-for-profit association of Reading Recovery professionals, advocates, and partners.
 It is an advocate for Reading Recovery throughout North America (United States and Canada).
 It publishes two journals for this purpose: The Journal of Reading Recovery and Literacy Teaching and Learning.

 Reading Recovery and philosophically similar programs are still used in the United States, but there has been significant push back against the approach.
 Several large school districts have rejected the approach in favor of phonics based instruction.
 These include Columbus, Ohio, and Bethlehem, Pennsylvania.

-Failures of Reading Recovery
+Long Term study of Reading Recovery

+Reading Recovery has twice been confirmed as an effective intervention by The What Works Clearinghouse (WWC), an investment of the Institute of Education Sciences (IES) within the U.S. Department of Education.
+Its 2023 review, which doubled down on the findings of its 2013 review, found additional positive effects for students of the early literacy intervention.
+Among the data in the 2023 report, an IES release cited, “…moderate evidence that Reading Recovery® positively impacted student achievement in literacy immediately after the intervention.
+There is also promising evidence that the program positively impacted writing productivity and receptive communication immediately after the intervention and writing conventions 3 years after the intervention.”

 On April 23, 2022, the Center for Research in Education and Social Policy at the University of Delaware presented the results of a study of the long-term effects of Reading Recovery.
 The conclusion was that the "long-term impact estimates were significant and negative".
 The study found that children who received Reading Recovery had scores on state reading tests in third and fourth grade that were below the test scores of similar children who did not receive Reading Recovery.
 It suggests three possible hypotheses for this outcome: